Nursing (ADN)/Nursing Transition (LVN to ADN)

 Frequently Asked Questions

 The 2-year ADN programs begin every August and January.
-The one-year LVN-to-ADN Transition program begins every June.
+The one-year LVN-to-ADN Transition program begins every Summer semester.

 Please see the ADN admission requirements in the current ACC catalog and ADN application instructions.
 All ADN applicants must meet minimum admission requirements for both the COLLEGE and the ADN PROGRAM to be eligible for consideration for acceptance into an ADN program.